Your solar & battery questions, answered

 On your roof, the number of panels we recommend will depend on the amount of space you have and how much energy you use.

 Our panels are 1.7m length 1.1m wide each, and we'll need space for a 40cm gap between the edge of the roof and the solar system.
-The average number of panels is around 9-10 (3.5kW) and the minimum number we can fit is 6.
-As an example, 9-10 panels would fit a roof of around 26m2, where the array would take up a total space of around 5.1m x 3.3m.
+The average number of panels is around 10-12 (4.5kW) and the minimum number we can fit is 4.

 In general, the more panels on the roof, the more electricity you will generate, so we’d only recommend a large array if your usage is high.
 We’ll discuss all of these options with you.